zerasul/blask/posts/docs.md

 ## <a id="configure-blask"></a>Configure Blask

-Blask comes with a settings file with all the configuration of the application; you can see it in the `settings.py` file.
+Blask needs a settings file with all the configuration of the application; you need to create a `settings.py` file.

 Here is an example: